JosephLai241/URS/.github/STYLE_GUIDE.md

 `write()` is called outside of the `Write` class, which is why an underscore is not prepended. `_determine_export()` and `_print_confirm()` are called by `write()` but are not called outside the function, hence why they are prepended with an underscore.

+### Modularizing Code

+The block of code above is also another great representation of how sections of code should be organized.

+Within `write()`, `_determine_export()` is called first, followed by `_print_confirm()`.
+The order in which smaller methods that will be called in a class's "main" method should be sorted by execution order (from top to bottom).
+These smaller methods will also be placed above the "main" method.

 ### The `@staticmethod` Decorator

 Use the `@staticmethod` decorator if you are defining methods in a class that does not have an `__init__()` method.